 Blame is a fundamental human cognitive bias or fundamental attribution error which does not pay.

-High performance pricing teams and individual’s take accountability (and all the pressure this involves) for team and organisational performance.
-They naturally see it is their responsibility to help and coach others to be better.
-They get paid more money for authentic leadership and competence.
+High-performance pricing teams and individuals take accountability (and all the pressure this involves) for the team and organisational performance.
+Naturally, they see it is their responsibility to help and coach other to be better.
+Therefore, they get paid more money for authentic leadership and competence.

 At the same, it’s not all down to individual performance either.
 It’s time Australian organisations respond appropriately / ethically / fairly to evidence on wage stagnation in Australia.
 This means rewarding high performance when there is clear evidence of it.

-Many business use outdated salary bands regardless of team or individual performance.
+Many businesses use outdated salary bands regardless of team or individual performance.

 Many HR departments use outdated KPI indicators and frameworks even for commercial team leaders.

 HR are often reluctant or hamstrung to go outside established parameters or policy.
 Sometimes, compliance to rules can stifle innovation and encourage a culture of ‘coasting’.

 We understand that it is difficult for pricing professionals to negotiate higher salaries after recruitment.
-If you find yourself in a salary trap or going through a recruitment process; and you are a high performer with evidence of success, we have provided some pay rise salary tips below to help you re-instate you value to the business in the process:
+If you find yourself in a salary trap or going through a recruitment process; you are a high performer with evidence of success.
+We have provided some pay rise salary tips below to help you re-instate your value to the business in the process.

 8 tips for boosting your pricing manager salary

-Talented pricing leaders and professionals with Competence, Accountability, Care and Integrity will always get paid more than the market average because they deliver significant results that impact margins and net profitability.
+Talented pricing leaders and professionals with Competence, Accountability, Care and Integrity always get paid more than the market average.
+Because they deliver significant results that impact margins and net profitability.

 Businesses paying a lower pricing manager salary tend to be the ones that have not set them up properly in the first place.

 Bad bosses never get far as they think they’ll get in the business.
-They have likely been promoted beyond their capabilities over the years.
-Eventually their luck will run out.
+Promoted beyond their capabilities over the years.
+Eventually, their luck will run out.

 Very few people show evidence, facts or examples to back up their requests.
-Those that do demonstrate their value tend to get paid more money.
+Thus, those that do demonstrate their value tend to get paid more money.

 Conflict aversion does not pay.
-Demonstrate your value carefully, have difficult discussions and challenge calmly and respectfully.
+Moreover, demonstrate your value carefully, have difficult discussions and challenge calmly and respectfully.

 Be accountable for individual and team performance.